dustinpfister/blog_posts/_posts/threejs-object3d-lookat.md

 ## The look at method in three.js, and what to know first

 I assume that you have some background when it comes to the [very basics of getting started with three.js](/2018/04/04/threejs-getting-started/) and client side [javaScript in general](/2018/11/27/js-getting-started/).
-If not you might want to take a step back for a moment before getting into some more advanced topics when it comes to [groups](/2018/05/16/threejs-grouping-mesh-objects/), and having the look at method look at [a mesh object](/2018/05/04/threejs-mesh/) relative to the group rather than world space as well as many other little issues with the look at method.
+If not you might want to take a step back for a moment before getting into some more advanced topics when it comes to [groups](/2018/05/16/threejs-grouping-mesh-objects/), and using the look at method to set rotation of [a mesh object](/2018/05/04/threejs-mesh/) relative to the group rather than world space as well as many other little issues with the look at method.
 I will not be covering the very basics of three.js in general here, but I will be going over some additional things that you should know first in this section.

 <iframe class="youtube_video" src="https://www.youtube.com/embed/morZYyJN05o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Read up more on the object3d class and other related topics if you have not done so

 The look at method is just one method of the [object3d base class](/2018/04/23/threejs-object3d/), there is a great deal more about the class that is also worth looking into more.
-The object3d class is the base class for a lot of object classes in tree.js such as Cameras, Mesh Objects, Groups, and whole Scene objects just to name a few.
+The object3d class is the base class for a lot of object classes in threejs such as Cameras, Mesh Objects, Groups, and whole Scene objects just to name a few.
 So by learning about a method like the look at method one will end up learning about a method that can be applied to a whole lot of differing objects that are used in threejs projects.

 ### Read up more on the Vector3 class

 When using the look at method one option is to give and x, y, and z position as a set of three arguments in the form of javaScript number values.
-However the other option is to given just one argument that is an instance of the [Vector3 class which it worth checking out in detail if you have not done so yet](/2018/04/15/threejs-vector3/).
-There are a great deal of very useful methods for working with a 3d form of a vector in space that make quick work of various tasks that have to do with adjusting direction and vector unit length.
+However the other option is to give just one argument that is an instance of the [Vector3 class which it worth checking out in detail if you have not done so yet](/2018/04/15/threejs-vector3/).
+There are a great deal of very useful methods for working with a 3D form of a vector in space that make quick work of various tasks that have to do with adjusting direction and vector unit length.
 I will be making use of many of these in this post, but there is a lot of ground to cover to do the class justice that I will not be doing here.

 ### Source code is up on Github